-I’ve performed at various local events including the Asper Jazz Series, Rady JCC Sports Dinner and Downtown Concert Series and headlined shows at the Jazz in the Garden Series in 2015 and 2016 as well as the 2017 Summer Music Series at the Lyric Theatre and the 2018 Winnipeg Jazz Festival with my band Ability.
+I’ve performed at various events including the 2018 and 2019 Winnipeg Jazz Festivals, the Asper Jazz Series, Rady JCC Sports Dinners, the 2015 and 2016 Jazz in the Garden Series, the 2017 Summer Music Series at the Lyric Theatre and the 2018 and 2019 Downtown Concert Series.
 Back in 2014, I had the opportunity to share the stage with Ray Parker Jr., Nick Colionne and Keb Mo among others on the Dave Koz Alaskan Jazz Cruise.

-I’m currently completing my final electives towards a Jazz Performance degree at the University of Manitoba with a double major in sax and piano.
-My passion in life is music and I love sharing that passion at restaurants, corporate events, fundraisers, weddings, schools and concerts.
+I’m a graduate of the University of Manitoba Jazz Studies program with a double major in sax and piano.
+My passion is music and I love sharing that passion at restaurants, corporate events, fundraisers, weddings, schools and concerts.
 A writer as well as a performer, I’m looking forward to recording my first solo project in the near future.